FASS provides an alcohol counselling and education service for offenders experiencing difficulties with alcohol.

 We offer offenders an opportunity to explore and resolve any concerns they may have regarding their use of alcohol and its impact on offending behaviour.

-If you require referral of someone for alcohol counselling or education please consult our Guidelines for Other Services.
+If you require referral of someone for alcohol counselling or education please consult our Guidelines for Social Care Services.
 You can find these here.

 If you have any enquiries about referral or the service we provide, please telephone 01592 206200.